Diegovsky/yash/Readme.md

 # yash
-Yet Another SHell
+Yet Another SHell.
+Yup, very creative.
+Developing in my free time to see how far I can go.

 ## Why?
-Just a little experiment to learn how shells work and what takes to make one
+Just a little experiment to learn how shells work and what takes to make one.

 ## How to make a cool prompt
 To make a prompt, you change the variable `$PS1`.
+Special characters after `%` are replaced with information described in the following table:

 | char | meaning |
 | --- | --- |
 | n | Current user's username |